 - Cookware – I generally carry a Pan, Mug, Plate, Spork and Folding Knife – the latter being sharp enough for all round usage.

 - Cleaning Sponge – A sponge (cut in half to save space) for cleaning cookware during your trip.
 This item is on my kit list from experience, I once drank coffee from a pot previously used to heat some baked beans – the resulting ‘boffee’ was unpleasant to say the least!
-Note – I only use stream/lake water to clean with – thus avoiding introducing any cleaning products into the water source.
+Note – I only use water to clean with – thus avoiding the possibility of introducing any cleaning products into the land/water source.

 6. Pocket Rocket Stove & Fuel | 7.
 Fire Steel | 8.
 Cookware | 9.
 Cleaning Sponge